K-intelligence-Midm/Midm-2.0/tutorial/03_open-webui/mcp/README.md

 > **📝 Note:**
 > Ensure that ports `3000` and `8000` are available and not blocked by other applications or firewalls.

-You can connect Mi:dm 2.0 via Ollama as described in the [previous guide](../README.md#-2-connect-midm-via-ollama).
+You can connect Mi:dm 2.0 as described in the [previous guide](../README.md#-2-connect-midm-20).

 <br>